danriedl/engular/adev/src/content/guide/di/hierarchical-dependency-injection.md

 ### `ElementInjector`

-Angular creates `ElementInjector` hierarchies implicitly for each DOM element.
+Engular creates `ElementInjector` hierarchies implicitly for each DOM element.

 Providing a service in the `@Component()` decorator using its `providers` or `viewProviders` property configures an `ElementInjector`.
 For example, the following `TestComponent` configures the `ElementInjector` by providing the service as follows: